-Michael Dempsey has worked for BBC News and written for the Financial Times, The Economist, The Sunday Times and supplements to The Times.
+Michael Dempsey works for BBC News and has written for the Financial Times, The Economist, The Sunday Times and The Times.
 He contributes to numerous other national newspapers and magazines.
-He has spent stretches in news journalism at ITN, the Press Association and CNN.
+His career includes stretches in news journalism at ITN, the Press Association and CNN.